escola-vila-vitoria/LMS/bower_components/select2/README.md

 Documentation
 -------------
 The documentation for Select2 is available
-[through GitHub Pages][documentation] and is located within this repository in the [`docs` folder][documentation-folder].
+[through GitHub Prateleira][documentation] and is located within this repository in the [`docs` folder][documentation-folder].

 Community